hejny/webgpt/assets/ai/wallpaper/gallery/Pavol_Hejn_a_group_of_ainauts_standing_on_the_surface_of_a_dist_18cbb55a-e7c0-4c6b-a000-6424894ddfd7-0_0.content.md

 ## Discover New Worlds

-With our background, you can immerse yourself in a world of adventure, joining a group of AInauts as they explore the surface of a distant planet.
+With our background, you can immerse yourself in a world of adventure, joining a group of Ainautes as they explore the surface of a distant planet.
 Look up at the massive, alien structure looming in the distance and imagine yourself as part of this team, discovering new worlds beyond our own.

 ## User Stories